-\The historic legacy of this strategy is linked to the Stewart Investors Asia Pacific strategy which launched in 1988.
+The historic legacy of this strategy is linked to the Stewart Investors Asia Pacific strategy which launched in 1988.

-Asia Pacific Leaders Sustainability Launched December 2003\\
+Asia Pacific Leaders Sustainability Launched December 2003

 In July 2016 the Asia Pacific Leaders strategy was transitioned to the Sustainable Funds Group.
 The strategy invests in equities in the Asia Pacific region (excluding Japan, including Australasia).
 The strategy invests in shares of large and mid-sized companies which generally have a total stock market value of at least USD 1 billion.
-Consideration is given to companies that are positioned to benefit from, and contribute to, the sustainable development of the countries in which they operate.
+Consideration is given to companies that are positioned to benefit from and contribute to sustainable development.

 Examples of long-term investments in this strategy include CSL (Australia) and Vitasoy (Hong Kong).
+Further holdings for the strategy can be found on our interactive map.